THE HIGH ATLAS MOUNTAINS

 Not included:

-- Two Guides
+- Two highly experienced guides

-- All accommodation (Thurs to Mon)
+- All accommodation (3 nights)

 - All in-country transport, including airport transfers